Welcome to St Nicholas Church Wickham

 The Ministry Team, the United Benefice of St John the Baptist, Shedfield and St Nicholas, Wickham

-We are a warmly welcoming ancient place of worship, open every day from dawn to dusk.
+In normal times our church is open every day from dawn to dusk.
 Sunday services include:

 Every Sunday: 8.00am Holy Communion (Common Worship, traditional language)